MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/tutorials/tutorial-template.md

 * sequence of powering on, logging in, starting softare, homing/tilt position etc.
 * these steps should only need to be completed once per session
+* no images on page in this section, just text bullets, [text can link to image if needed](../assets/img/tutorials/ftir-switch.JPG)

 #### <a name="operation"></a> Operation: